watanabexia/SwiftTSInterpreter/README.md

 To write Swift-Barcelona codes on Source Academy on your local machine,

+## Clone repository
 1. Clone the repository [cs4215-project-2022-barcelona](https://github.com/nus-cs4215/cs4215-project-2022-barcelona) to your machine.

 This repository contains the implementation of Swift-Barcelona.

 2. Clone the repository [cs4215-project-2022-frontend-barcelona](https://github.com/nus-cs4215/cs4215-project-2022-frontend-barcelona) to the same folder on your machine.

 This repository contains the Source Academy.

+## Build Swift-Barcelona
 1. Go to the repository folder `cs4215-project-2022-barcelona` in the terminal.
 2. Run the following command to install required dependencies:
 ``` {.}
 $ yarn install
 ```
-5. Replace the file `node_modules/@types/estree/index.d.ts` with [this file](https://github.com/nus-cs4215/cs4215-project-2022-barcelona/blob/master/node_modules/%40types/estree/index.d.ts).
+3. Replace the file `node_modules/@types/estree/index.d.ts` with [this file](https://github.com/nus-cs4215/cs4215-project-2022-barcelona/blob/master/node_modules/%40types/estree/index.d.ts).

 The reason for this step is that installing the dependencies in the previous step would overwrite the modified ESTree file, and the modified ESTree file is necessary for Swift-Barcelona.

-6. Generate the antlr4ts lexer and parser with the following command:
+4. Generate the antlr4ts lexer and parser with the following command:
 ``` {.}
 $ yarn run antlr4ts
 ```
-7. Delete line 9-11 of the file src/lang/CalcLexer.ts.
+5. Delete line 9-11 of the file `src/lang/CalcLexer.ts`.
 ``` typescript
 import { LexerATNSimulator } from "antlr4ts/atn/LexerATNSimulator";
 import { NotNull } from "antlr4ts/Decorators"; // REMOVE